drejcreative/Template-for-Grunt-workflow/README.md

 `git clone  https://github.com/drejcreative/Template-for-Grunt-workflow.git`

 CD to the folder with workflows
-Run > `npm-install` to install the project dependencies
+Run > `npm install` to install the project dependencies

 Install grunt.js via the Mac terminal or Gitbash on a PC > `npm install -g grunt-cli`